Toasted Pecan Roulade

 At the same time I found the recipe for the pecan date cookies, I also found this recipe for a pecan roulade.
 Never having made a roulade, I was a bit hesitant.
 But, I couldn’t quit thinking about it and what a lovely addition it would be to our Christmas Eve dinner.

 I won’t deny that I was a little anxious about how this cake would turn out.
 Mostly, I feared that the cake would fall apart during the rolling process.
 However, it rolled up beautifully without so much as a crack.

 The magazine describes this dessert as impressive.
 I was certainly impressed by how well it turned out.
-While it didn’t quite have as much flavor as I had hoped, it is certainly delicious.
+Its understated flavor is certainly delicious.
 The sponge cake plus the whipped cream filling make for a lovely, light dessert perfect for most any occasion.
 Just be sure you display it so you can maximize the ooohs and aaahs you’ll deserve for your efforts.

 - 1/2 cup chopped toasted pecans, cooled

 - 5 large eggs, separated

 - 1 teaspoon vanilla extract

 - 2 tablespoons confectioners’ sugar, plus more for garnishing

 - chopped pecans, for garnishing

 - 1 cup plus 3 tablespoons heavy whipping cream, divided